Tip - The advice below is for Admins setting up a Stripe account to be used on behalf of a PTA or school, to sell tickets to events.

 (This is very unlikely to occur, but could occur if you transferred all the funds out of the Stripe account, and then a parent challenged the charge to their credit card.
 In that case the credit card company may wish to retract the funds while they investigated, and so Stripe would go into a negative balance).

-If you have multiple signatories on your bank account you will need to get a different direct debit instruction from Stripe.
+If you have dual or multiple signatories on your bank account you will need to get a different direct debit instruction from Stripe.
 Details here.

 Your Stripe login details